delowarsikder/ATM-Booth-Management-System/readme.md

 * You can find report on ATM_Machine Report_final.docx
 * You find project screen shot on project_Screen shot folder

-$ if any bug or error found in my exe file or code please inform me
+ if any bug or error found in my exe file or code please inform me
+> N.B: I have made it testing purpose not real life uses